kulvait/KCT_doc/posts/working-with-kct-cbct-2-projective-geometry-and-camera-matrices-to-describe-ct-geometry.md

 \begin{pmatrix}
 1&0&0&0\\\
 0&0&1&0\\\
-0&-\frac{1}{A}&0&0
+0&\frac{1}{A}&0&0
 \end{pmatrix}
 $$
-Notice sign to correct for the fact that $x_2''$ points from detector to source and not vice versa.
+Notice that prior to Git commit f7baa25 of https://github.com/kulvait/KCT_scripts the meaning of $\omega$ were different, it was the angle between positive $x_1$ in the word geometry and detector to source vector, there wea in turn different sign convention to correct for the fact that $x_2''$ points from detector to source and not vice versa.
 We know, that the unit vectors project to the distance $1/PX$ or $1/PY$ respectivelly.
 Let's add another projective element to correct for the pixel sizes
 $$
 \mathbf{A}_1 =
 \begin{pmatrix}